aryszka/mikkamakka/README.md

 # Mikkamakka Functional Calculator

-WIP Scheme implementation with double output to native and to JavaScript.
+WIP.
+Scheme implementation with double output to native and to JavaScript.